Bjoernis/Moonscraper-Chart-Editor---Fret-Tapper-Build/README.md

 ## About Moonscraper - Fret Tapper Build
 Moonscraper - Fret Tapper Build is a song editor for Fret Tapper mainly intended to support the custom song creation for the game.
 It also supports 5 fret guitar/bass/keys charts and drums chart as the game supports loading them as well.
+The Fret Tapper chart wont destroy loaded charts, it just ads a new section/instrument called [FretTapper] to the chart when saved.
+So everything stays intact.

 ## About Moonscraper Chart Editor